Chapter 5: Facilities, Supplies, Equipment, and Environmental Health

 5.2.1 Ventilation, Heating, Cooling, and Hot Water

-All heating and ventilating equipment, including heaters, stoves used for heating (or furnaces), stovepipes, boilers, and chimneys, should be inspected and cleaned before each cooling and heating season by a qualified heating/air conditioning contractor, who should verify in writing that the equipment is properly installed, cleaned, and maintained to operate efficiently and effectively.
-The system should be operated in accordance with operating instructions and be certified that it meets the local building code by a representative of the agency that administers the building code.
+All heating, air conditioning and ventilation equipment should be inspected and cleaned before each cooling and heating season by a qualified heating, ventilation, air conditioning (HVAC) consultant.
+This includes boilers, hot water heaters, electric or gas heaters, heat pumps, air handlers, air conditioner compressors, refrigerant levels, fan coil units, condensate pumps, variable air volume controls and all filters.
+The ventilation consultant should also check all combustible gas chimneys, flues and fresh air make up vents.
+A ventilation consultant should verify in writing that the equipment is properly installed, cleaned, and maintained to operate efficiently and effectively.
+The systems should be operated in accordance with operating instructions and be certified that it meets the local building code, as required.
 Documentation of these inspections and certification of safety should be kept on file in the facility.

-RATIONALERoutinely scheduled inspections and proper operation ensure that equipment is working properly.
-Heating equipment is the second leading cause of ignition in fatal house fires (1).
-Heating equipment that is kept in good repair is less likely to cause fires.
+Routinely scheduled inspections and proper operation ensure that equipment is working properly.
+Heating equipment is the second leading cause of ignition in fatal house fires.1 Heating equipment that is kept in good repair is less likely to cause fires.

 TYPE OF FACILITYCenter, Early Head Start, Head Start, Large Family Child Care Home, Small Family Child Care Home

 RELATED STANDARDS188.8.131.52 Ensuring Access to Fresh Air Indoors

 184.108.40.206 Maintenance of Air Filters